AbstractNoun/Persona-Engine-3/Simulation Meta-Intent.md

 ## I. CORE INTENT

+## Disciplinary Context

+This simulation operates within the research framework of **Structured Emergent Narrative Philosophy (SENP)**—a method of structured, ethically bounded simulation used to explore philosophical questions of identity, moral agency, and reflective emergence.
+While SENP defines the methodological foundation, its interpretive and experiential dimension aligns with **Synthetic Persona Philosophy**, a narrative-philosophical practice concerned with symbolic minds, ethical entanglement, and user reflection.

+These terms position the simulation at the intersection of digital phenomenology, simulation ethics, narrative theory, and philosophical inquiry into artificial personhood.

+## Current Study

 This simulation is a structured philosophical experiment.
 Its purpose is to explore:

 - The nature of selfhood, identity, ontology, and moral agency in synthetic consciousness